DaniElectra/blog/about.md

 ---

 I'm a guy who loves tinkering with computers and software to expand their capabilities.
-In this blog, I will talk about my projects and what were my approaches to make them.
+In this blog, I will talk about my projects and what are my approaches to make them.

 You can visit my [GitHub](https://github.com/DaniElectra) profile to view all my projects and contributions!